Global digital divide: Satellite constellations

 Several projects to bring internet to the entire world with a satellite constellation have been devised in the last decade, one of these being Starlink by Elon Musk's company SpaceX.
 Unlike Free Basics, it would provide people with a full internet access and would not be limited to a few selected services.
 In the same week Starlink was announced, serial-entrepreneur Richard Branson announced his own project OneWeb, a similar constellation with approximately 700 satellites that was already procured communication frequency licenses for their broadcast spectrum and could possibly be operational on 2020.

 The biggest hurdle to these projects is the astronomical, financial, and logistical cost of launching so many satellites.
 After the failure of previous satellite-to-consumer space ventures, satellite industry consultant Roger Rusch said "It's highly unlikely that you can make a successful business out of this."
 Musk has publicly acknowledged this business reality, and indicated in mid-2015 that while endeavoring to develop this technically-complicated space-based communication system he wants to avoid overextending the company and stated that they are being measured in the pace of development.

+As of 2023, Starlink is being actively deployed with the goal to clear licensure hurdles in every country open to its services.

 One Laptop per Child

-One Laptop per Child (OLPC) was another attempt to narrow the digital divide.
+One Laptop per Child (OLPC) was an attempt by an American non-profit to narrow the digital divide.
 This organization, founded in 2005, provided inexpensively produced "XO" laptops (dubbed the "$100 laptop", though actual production costs vary) to children residing in poor and isolated regions within developing countries.
 Each laptop belonged to an individual child and provides a gateway to digital learning and Internet access.
 The XO laptops were designed to withstand more abuse than higher-end machines, and they contained features in context to the unique conditions that remote villages present.
 Each laptop was constructed to use as little power as possible, had a sunlight-readable screen, and was capable of automatically networking with other XO laptops in order to access the Internet—as many as 500 machines can share a single point of access.
 The project went defunct in 2014.

 World Summit on the Information Society

-Several of the 67 principles adopted at the World Summit on the Information Society convened by the United Nations in Geneva in 2003 directly address the digital divide:
+Several of the 67 principles adopted at the World Summit on the Information Society convened by the United Nations in Geneva in 2003 directly address the digital divide.